-Planning: not in my backyard
+Not in my backyard - .PDF file.

 Housebuilders, large and small, are all too familiar with the well-established ‘weapons of choice’ aimed at delaying or thwarting development.
 Planning objections (from spurious to sophisticated), appeals (from technical to substantive) and protracted judicial review applications can seriously delay a development schedule or, in the worst case, defeat it altogether.
 In either event, costs can be significantly increased.
 In recent times, neighbouring owners, community groups and other interested parties have also begun to do battle on fronts beyond planning territory.